bedosport/bedosport/README.md

 <img src="https://cdn-images-1.medium.com/max/1024/1*rCXeo6kOg0EYjUzlFAiSkQ.jpeg" raw = true>

-I have an experience in web development using PHP and PHP Laravel and have knowledge in Asp.net Web Api , Android (Java) .
+I have an experience in web development seeking for PHP Laravel web developer  and have knowledge in Asp.net Web Api , Android (Java) .
 Works on a lot of excited projects like Self Driving Car and OMR.
 Talented at cultivating collaborative and supportive team environment.
 Iam seeking for a new role as a PHP Web developer.